Masterminds/sprig/README.md

 ### Math Functions:

+Integer functions will convert integers of any width to `int64`.
+If a string is passed in, functions will attempt to conver with `strconv.ParseInt(s, 1064)`.
+If this fails, the value will be treated as 0.

 - add1: Increment an integer by 1
 - add: Sum integers. `add 1 2 3` renders `6`
 - sub: Subtract the second integer from the first
 - div: Divide the first integer by the second
 - mod: Module of first integer divided by second
-- mul: Multiply two integers
+- mul: Multiply integers integers
 - max (biggest): Return the biggest of a series of integers. `max 1 2 3` returns `3`.
 - min: Return the smallest of a series of integers. `min 1 2 3` returns